 Just for the record, other groups associated with the Metailurini are Adelphailurus, Stenailurus, Pontosmilus, and Fortunictis.
 (Antón; Berta and Galiano; Werdelin and others)

 However, things quickly get very technical when you start looking into those names, so let’s just move on to Metailurini controversies that are easier for laypeople like us to understand.

 For example, where did these cats come from?
 The pseudaelurine cats apparently had disappeared before the Metailurini arrived.

 Even if we just look at Metailurus and Dinofelis, nobody knows how they evolved or whether they were even closely related to each other.
 (Werdelin and others)

 Their evolution was centered on different continents — North America, for Metailurus; Africa, for Dinofelis.

 Too, Dinofelis was most successful during the Pliocene and Pleistocene epochs.
 Metailurus had its heyday in the Miocene, millions of years earlier.
 (Werdelin and others)

 Some paleontologists suspect Metailurus may have given rise to Dinofelis.
 (Beaumont, quoted by Werdelin and Lewis)

-Others just group these two together because they were clearly different from modern cats but didn’t have enough sabertooth features to qualify as sabercats.
+Others just group these two together because they were clearly different from modern cats but didn’t have enough sabertooth features to qualify for Machairodontinae.
 (Werdelin and others)

 No one can say for sure yet.